tchajed/sys-verif-fa25/docs/assignments/setup.md

 ## Assignment repo

 The programming assignments will be distributed in [sys-verif-fa24-proofs](https://github.com/tchajed/sys-verif-fa24-proofs).
-You'll need it as a git repository so you can get updates with `git pull`.
-(I assume you're somewhat familiar with git, but please ask for help if this assumption proves wrong.)
+You'll need it as a git repository so you can get updates with `git pull`, since this is how assignments and demos in lecture will be released.
+(If you have trouble getting updates, please let me know.)

 ::: danger Clone, don't fork